Transfer Students

 Transferring to Illinois

-Transferring Within Illinois
+Transferring within Illinois

 Transferring into the Mathematics & Computer Science or Statistics & Computer Science in the College of Liberal Arts and Sciences